jjensn/lifelights/README.md

   - Take a screenshot of your game, open in paint, color drop it, and find the RGB value.
 Move the saturaton slider up and down to get lighter and darker colors.

 ### To-do
-- Add support for verticle rectanges
+- Add support for verticle rectangles
 - Add ability to pass configuration file via command line
 - Better configuration validation
 - Cross platform support